-Park Master Plan
+Active Use Master Plan

-Based on the purpose, needs, and objectives detailed in the introduction of this report, the Park Master Plan elements are designed to encourage park uses such as gathering, outdoor recreation, experiential learning, nature viewing, physical activity, and water sports.
+Based on the purpose, needs, and objectives detailed in the introduction of this report, an active use master plan has been prepared.
+The plan elements are designed to encourage active uses such as gathering, outdoor recreation, experiential learning, nature viewing, physical activity, and water sports.
 The plan elements also reference the guiding principles set forth in the 2011 Conceptual Plan.
-The Park Master Plan is shown in Figure 1, followed by a detailed description of the major plan elements.
+The Active Use Master Plan is shown in Figure 1, followed by a detailed description of the major plan elements.

-Park Master Plan Elements
+Plan Elements